 How to Audit Your Employee Screening Process for 2020

-Audits are important to employers for several reasons.
+Audits of the employee screening process are important to employers for several reasons.
 They can help improve processes that may be out-of-date.
 They can alert HR managers and business employers of activities that could be illegal, costly or potentially risky to the organization.
 Concerning human resource exercises, audits are fundamental due to interaction with the public, in the case of applicants, employees or clients.
 Recruiting and hiring employees is highly focused and regulated.
 Employers must be aware of the risk of litigation, before, during and after hiring.

 Recent years have brought significant changes to the regulatory and legal environment of employment background screening.
-With EEOC and FCRA related litigations on the rise and a record-breaking $4.4 million settlement in the transportation industry for failing to provide candidates with their rights involving records used during the hiring process, there has never been a more pertinent time for organizations to evaluate their employee screening process.
+With EEOC and FCRA-related litigations on the rise and a record-breaking $4.4 million settlement in the transportation industry for failing to provide candidates with their rights involving records used during the hiring process, there has never been a more pertinent time for organizations to evaluate their employee screening process.

 Regular employment screening audits help to ensure the arrangement of business screening practices with changes in employment law.
-These audits shores up gaps, identify opportunities for process improvement, help protect organizations from exorbitant suit, and eventually make an organization’s workforce stronger and safer.
+These audits shore up gaps, identify opportunities for process improvement, help protect organizations from exorbitant suit, and eventually make an organization’s workforce stronger and safer.

 Work with an Accredited Consumer Reporting Agency

-Background screeners who pledge to standards prescribed by the Professional Background Screeners Association (PBSA) have proven expertise, positive compliance history and system in place to align with the latest employment regulations, making them a valuable asset to your organization.
+Background screeners who pledge to standards prescribed by the Professional Background Screeners Association (PBSA) have proven expertise, positive compliance history and a system in place to align with the latest employment regulations, making them a valuable asset to your organization.
 Association with PBSA gives you a level of trust and accreditation is an important seal of approval that organizations should look for when partnering with a background screening provider.
 Less than 2% of consumer reporting agencies achieve accreditation.
 The experienced elite earns accreditation through a rigid and important approval process.

 Determine the Extent of Attorney-Client Privilege

 Any information gathered during an audit could potentially be utilized in future litigation.
-Working with in-house counsel at the beginning of an audit can help determine if any work in progress documentation or subsequent changes will be protected by the attorney-client privilege.
+Working with in-house counsel at the beginning of an audit can help determine if any work-in-progress documentation or subsequent changes will be protected by the attorney-client privilege.